-Future Land Use Plan Designation Zoning Districts Agricultural Preservation Corresponding current district is A-1, Rural- Agricultural Residential; however, the 1-acre minimum lot area in this district does not implement the recommendations for agricultural preservation in this Plan.
+Future Land Use Current Corresponding Zoning Districts Plan Designation Agricultural A-1, Rural-Agricultural Residential: However, the 1-acre minimum Preservation lot area in this district does not implement the recommendations for agricultural preservation in this Plan.
 The Michigan Land Division Act will be used to determine how lots can be divided in this District.
 A new Agricultural Preservation district could be added to the Zoning Map to reflect the areas designated on the Future Land Use Map.
-Rural - Agricultural Residential A-1 Rural-Agricultural Residential and PUD Districts: Intended to provide a low intensity, rural environment which preserves natural features and agricultural lands.
+Rural - Agricultural A-1 Rural-Agricultural Residential and PUD Districts: Intended to Residential provide a low intensity, rural environment which preserves natural features and agricultural lands.
 Open Space cluster developments are encouraged to protect natural features and farmland.
-Low to medium density residential R-2 Low/Medium Density and PUD Districts: Intended to provide low and medium density, single family residential living environment and to foster stable, high quality neighborhoods High Density Residential R-3 Manufactured Home Park and PUD Districts; Intended for areas with public water and sewer that are immediately adjacent to commercial services.
+Low to medium R-2 Low/Medium Density and PUD Districts: density residential Intended to provide low and medium density, single family residential living environment and to foster stable, high-quality neighborhoods High Density R-3 Manufactured Home Park and PUD Districts; Intended for areas Residential with public water and sewer that are immediately adjacent to commercial services.
+This district can accommodate smaller lot sizes.
 Commercial C-1 Community Commercial District and C-2 Village Commercial: Intended to provide concentrated pockets of limited commercial uses to accommodate the needs of township residents.
 Industrial I-1 Light Industrial District: Intended to provide limited light industrial, trucking and wholesale operations.

-Future Land Use Plan Designation Zoning Districts Natural Features Conservation Corresponding current district is the F-1 Floodplain Overlay District: however, important natural features such as wetlands may be located outside of floodplain areas.
+Natural Features F-1 Floodplain District: However, important natural features such as Conservation Overlay wetlands may be located outside of floodplain areas.
 Wetlands are important to protect to ensure clean water in streams, rivers and lakes.
 The F-1 District is intended to protect residents from flooding hazards and also protects natural features found in floodplains including wetlands, forests, wildlife habitat, and riverbanks.
 This district should provide flexibility in design to work around natural features, not destroy them.
-A new overlay district should be added to the zoning map to reflect the areas identified in the Future Land Use Map in this plan.
-Public/Quasi Public Not currently identified on the Zoning Map as a category.
-A category should be added to the Zoning Map to reflect these areas.
+A new overlay district should be added to the zoning map to reflect the areas identified in the Future Land Use Map in this Dublic / Outor: Delti: plan.
+Public/Quasi Public Not currently identified on the Zoning Map as a category, but includes any district that permits Public/Quasi-Public land uses.